 - Graphs and images may be uploaded in JPG, PNG and GIF format only.
 When including a table, it is recommended to save the table as an image and then upload it into the abstract.
 Please note: word count is affected when graphs/tables/images are added.

 - You will be asked to confirm that you will disclose any conflict of interests in your presentation at the Forum.

 - Please click “Save abstract” located at the bottom of the ‘Overview’ page after completing the form.
-This feature allows you to revise your abstract up until the extended abstract submission deadline: 25 February 2020, 23:59 hours HAST.
+This feature allows you to revise your abstract up until the abstract submission deadline: 18 May 2020, 23:59 hours HAST.